ashvinupadhyay1132/Sundown-Studio-/README.md

 To run this project locally:

-1. Clone the repository:
+1. Clone the repository
-2. Navigate to the project directory:
+2. Navigate to the project directory
 3. Open `index.html` in your browser.

 ## Contributing

 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](https://github.com/ashvinupadhyay1132/Sundown-Studio-/issues) if you want to contribute.

-## License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.

 ## Acknowledgements